framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 Remember that modern OOP -- as enshrined in Java and C# particularly -- is not what the originators of OOP had in mind.
-They imagined objects as proxies for real world elements such as displays and control devices, that objects would be coarse-grained and communicate by sending messages between themselves. _In other words, they would be more like "actors"... which you have in both Clojure and Scala!_
+They imagined objects as proxies for real world elements such as displays and control devices, that objects would be coarse-grained and communicate by sending messages between themselves. _In other words, they would be more like "actors"... which you have in both Clojure (as agents) and Scala (as actors)!_

 # More Stuff to Read